 This was the group’s general reaction.
 Initially they were supportive of my feelings, but slowly they came to the defense of Culler, whom one colleague described as “a great champion of that embattled religion: atheism.”
 They were apparently completely unaware of the hypocrisy, not just of behavior, but of the very language that they were using in order to justify their bigoted statements and views.
 It was “acceptable” in a certain context to attack theists.
 The religious, on the other hand, “cannot feel embattled.”
 What happened to the basic human rights and “capabilities” that Martha Nussbaum had been preaching to this group just two days earlier?
 What happened to all of the knowledge gained in examining how literature, film, society, and politics had systematically excluded women and minorities, queers and “our transgendered brothers and sisters”?
 In one short discussion they had removed from me the right to have feelings and opinions.
 If I was dead to Culler then I was hardly better off with this group who, in their kindness, had removed my status as a citizen of the academy or at best, suspended it until such time as…when?

-Implicit (and occasionally explicit) in all of these conversations and opinions is the belief that although the world must go to great lengths to include everyone of any minority status and habit, it is under no obligation to grant similar rights to those whom they view as the dominant majority (even if this view of white, male, Christians as the dominant group is in direct contradiction with global, and even US statistics).4 It reminds me of an incident when I was an undergraduate student at Cornell.
+Implicit (and occasionally explicit) in all of these conversations and opinions is the belief that although the world must go to great lengths to include everyone of any minority status and habit, it is under no obligation to grant similar rights to those whom they view as the dominant majority (even if this view of white, male, Christians as the dominant group is in direct contradiction with global, and even US statistics).
+4And I should also point out that while it is clear from numerous remarks made in the academic arena of late that it is the “Christian right” that most concern academicians, Culler’s comments were equally offensive to at least two of my Jewish colleagues present.
+It reminds me of an incident when I was an undergraduate student at Cornell.
 I attended a dormitory meeting led by a faculty member on the issue of racism.
 He asserted that because I was a white male I was a racist.
 This was, he insisted, a fact that I could not change or alter.
 I have since been told this many times in many different sensitivity training workshops for clergy and academic administrators.
 It seems this is the case with regards to religion.
 So long as I insist on believing in a god (any seems to do) I will never be allowed into the inner circle of the academy, I will always be considered suspect and fair game for jokes and mockery.
 In the meantime, however, I shall continue to insist and demand nothing more or less than respect since as suffrage and the civil rights movement have demonstrated in our country’s history, my reasonable (and reasoned) behavior will only serve to demonstrate the puerile nature of their own.

 I have already made my point, I suppose, but I think something more can be gained by looking carefully at the quote from Woolf.
 I want to do this in part because of this curious fact that it has in some way reemerged as an academically legitimate means of expressing disdain towards the faithful.
 One fellow student commented that perhaps we did not fully appreciate the original context and meaning of Woolf’s original comment and that Culler was merely quoting Woolf, as if this in someway absolved Culler of all responsibility.
 He is correct that it demands closer scrutiny and although I am not a scholar of Virginia Woolf I am a textual scholar who specializes in exegesis and I think a brief look at the text itself will show the full, damning power of these words.